ProfessionalsAlexia D. Korberg

 - The special committee of the board of directors of CBS Corp. in connection with CBS Corp.’s merger with Viacom Inc. and related litigation.

-- A major U.S. drug store chain at trial with its former CEO, resulting in dismissal of all claims against her client, and a multi-million dollar award on her client’s counterclaim.
+- A large U.S. drug store chain at trial with its former CEO, resulting in dismissal of all claims against her client, and a multi-million dollar award on her client’s counterclaim.

 - Bank of New York Mellon in the successful resolution of various regulatory matters relating to the company’s foreign exchange services.